 Energy Level: Somewhat Active; Yorkies are moderately active and will be happy with a daily satisfying walk

-Good with Children: Better with Supervision
+Good with older Children: Better with Supervision

 Good with other Dogs: With Supervision